lronaldo/cpctelera/cpctelera/src/readme.txt

 The rest is up to you.
 Navigate this reference manual, grasp code from examples and start your own projects.
 All of us are waiting to see your new games! :D

+Section: Advice for Assembly coders

+Just a few comments for those wanting to program in Assembly with CPCtelera.
+Most of the assemblers available out there use MAXAM assembly syntax, and most assembly code out there is coded this way.
+CPCtelera uses SDCC, which comes with ASZ80 integrated as assembler.
+ASZ80 has its own syntax and directives which are different to MAXAM's.
+Take this into account when porting code to CPCtelera or when analyzing CPCtelera's own code.

+ASZ80 is developed by Alan R. Baldwin, and hast a good and detailed <documentation for ASZ80 assembly syntax online at http://shop-pdp.net/ashtml/asmlnk.htm>.
+Check it to port your programs from MAXAM's to CPCtelera.

+CPCtelera lets you add assembly files to your projects by using the extension *.s*.
+Any *.s* file that you include in the src/ folder of your project (or any first-level subfolder) will be automatically detected and compiled by the default Makefile.

 Section: Screenshots

 Let's have a quick look at some things that CPCtelera can do.